Justice League: Tropes A-L

 - Luthor actually uses this classic line on Ultra Humanite, in "Injustice for All", after finding out he betrayed him.

 - Evasive Fight Thread Episode: "Grudge Match", which revolves around numerous heroes being brainwashed to fight one another, closes with Huntress and Black Canary agreeing to one last fight in order to settle their contest.
 The episode ends before they make contact.

 - Even Evil Has Loved Ones: Steven Mandragora, for being a world class sleaze and murdering sociopath, appears to be a truly loving and dedicated father.

 - Even Evil Has Standards:

 - Everyone Can See It: Before John and Shayera ever admit their feelings Flash is teasing them that they are acting like an old married couple and, when Hro Talak enters the scene in "Starcrossed", Batman and J'onn each spontaneously approach John to give him advice and consolation.
 The Joker himself actually comments on the tension between them, wondering if they have a history behind the scenes.
-Ironically, when they finally become a couple it was the Flash who had no idea they were involved, despite being the first one to comment on it.
+Ironically, when they finally become a couple it was the Flash who had no idea they were involved, despite being the first one to comment on their tension.

 - Everything's Better with Monkeys: Gorilla Grodd, Ultra-Humanite, and Gorilla City.
 And the brief but very fun shout-out to J. L. Apes in an otherwise rather sad episode centered on Deadman.
-(Ape!Luthor is, of course, entirely devoid of fur.)
+Ape!Luthor is, of course, entirely devoid of fur.

 - Evil Albino: Mandragora, the not-Wonder Twins after their Face-Heel Turn